 The following is a blog post written by one of our fabulous interns, Patrick Bickham, at the end of his tenure with Taft.

 It was Wednesday afternoon on August 24, 2011, when my iPhone 3GS began to vibrate on my desk.
 I didn’t know the number, but I was expecting a call.
-It was Leslie Morgan of Taft and Partners and she was calling to offer me a graphic designer internship position for the 2011 fall semester.
+It was Leslie Morgan of Taft Communications and she was calling to offer me a graphic designer internship position for the 2011 fall semester.
 It’s hard to recall the exact emotion I felt, but I remember being ecstatic.
 Overcome by feelings of relief and success, I wanted to jump in my car and get to work immediately, just dive head-first into my first agency experience and soak up everything I could.
 I didn’t feel like waiting for Monday but luckily I did, deciding that going into work as scheduled would make a better first impression.

 From my first day to my last, I craved for an agency experience that would give me more than a placeholder on my resume and talking points in future interviews.
 I wanted to be challenged with meaningful tasks, pushed to think differently, driven by deadlines, accepted as part of a team, and given the room to learn and grow as a designer.
 Taft gave me that opportunity and so much more.
 Over the course of the past year, Taft has allowed me to take on meaningful tasks and client work, learn software and skills, and most importantly, to make mistakes.